Our Services

 Published on: 5/21/2026

-Turmeric, ginger, licorice root, and other anti-inflammatory herbs may support lung health by reducing airway inflammation and protecting tissue but can interact with medications, alter blood pressure, or trigger allergic reactions.
+Anti-inflammatory herbs like turmeric, ginger, and licorice root may support lung health by reducing airway inflammation and protecting tissue.
+However, they can interact with medications, alter blood pressure, or trigger allergic reactions.

 Maintaining healthy lungs is vital for overall well-being, especially if you're dealing with chronic lung conditions or recovering from infections.
 While prescription medications and professional care are often essential, certain anti inflammatory herbs for severe lung health may offer supportive benefits.
 Below, we explore several herbs backed by traditional use and emerging research, discuss safety considerations, and highlight when to seek professional medical advice.